Business

 Industry 4.0 Smart Machines capabilities will continue evolving greater autonomy, flexibility, and adaptability.
 Self-monitoring and prognostics allow smart machines to detect faults and even diagnose problems.
 Local machine health monitoring helps extend machine operating life, and factory level access to machine health information benefits the entire production environ-ment, allowing operators to optimize maintenance schedules and increase uptime.

 Consider a situation today where an aging machine results in unaccept-able downtime or excessive preventative maintenance.
-In this situation, the machine may be retrofitted with prognostic capabilities including vibration SENSORS to monitor the health of the mechanical bearings and infrared SENSORS to detect excessive heating of rotary equipment.
-By analyzing the data from these SENSORS, it is possible to optimize maintenance plans to increase uptime and avoid excessive preventative maintenance expenses.
+In this situation, the machine may be retrofitted with prognostic capabilities including vibration Sensors to monitor the health of the mechanical bearings and infrared Sensors to detect excessive heating of rotary equipment.
+By analyzing the data from these Sensors, it is possible to optimize maintenance plans to increase uptime and avoid excessive preventative maintenance expenses.

 An example sensor solution with wireless connectivity for retrofit and new machine markets is the Analog Devices ADIS16229.
 This dual-axis MEMS vibration monitoring sensor performs vibration analysis functions and includes an ISM band radio.
-Products like the ADIS16229 suggest a vision for wireless SENSORS that can be easily mounted anywhere on a machine to perform sens-ing, diagnostic, and prognostic functions.
+Products like the ADIS16229 suggest a vision for wireless Sensors that can be easily mounted anywhere on a machine to perform sens-ing, diagnostic, and prognostic functions.

 Communications